rabbitmq/rabbitmq-website/site/tutorial-three-python.md

 As you may remember previously we were using queues which had a specified name (remember `test` and `task_queue`?).
-Being able to name a queue was crucial for us - we needed to point the workers to the same queue.
-Essentially, giving a queue a name is important when you want to share the queue between multiple consumers.
+Being able to name a queue was crucial for us -- we needed to point the workers to the same queue.
+Giving a queue a name is important when you want to share the queue between producers and consumers.

-But that's not true for our logger.
-We do want to hear about all currently flowing log messages, we do not want to receive only a subset of messages.
+But that's not the case for our logger.
+We want to hear about all currently flowing log messages, not just a subset of messages.
 We're also interested only in currently flowing messages not in the old ones.
 To solve that we need two things.

 First, whenever we connect to Rabbit we need a fresh, empty queue.
 To do it we could create a queue with a random name, or, even better -